samirhossain-206/Autonomous-Buggy-Project/README.md

 # Autonomous-Buggy-Project
-An autonomous Arduino buggy that detects obstacles using an ultrasonic sensor mounted on a servo.
+IN ORDER TO DOWNLOAD AND OPEN THE FILE, YOU HAVE TO HAVE ARDUINO IDE DOWNLOADED An autonomous Arduino buggy that detects obstacles using an ultrasonic sensor mounted on a servo.
 It controls two DC motors to move forward, turn left/right, or turn around based on obstacle distance readings.

 Components Used: